japanninja74/OS_emness_sha256/README.md

 command through system() system call.

 #### Exercise 3
+Develop a program that constructs a TCP server using the socket system call.
+A TCP server is a type of network server that uses the TCP protocol for communication.
+TCP is one of the core protocols of the Internet Protocol Suite and provides reliable, ordered, and error-checked delivery of data between networked devices.

+The socket system call allows the program to establish a communication endpoint, commonly known as a socket, that can send and receive data over a network.

+The program should accept the number of clients as a parameter and be capable of concurrently handling multiple clients using multithreading.
+Each client's thread should wait for a termination message; otherwise, it should listen for client input.
+There is no timeout set for each client's connection.

+Additionally, the program should provide the following functionalities for a shared folder on the server:

+-List Directories: Use the "ls" command to retrieve a list of directories inside the shared folder.

+-Make Directory: Utilize the "system" system call "mkdir" to create a new directory within the shared folder.

+Download Content: Enable the download of text file contents while verifying its integrity using the SHA256 checksum. for the SHA256 you have to use the core through driver.
+This functionality should utilize two separate threads: one for reading the file's content and another for calculating the hash.
+The second thread should execute after the first one, and synchronization should be achieved using a semaphore.

+To prevent concurrent access to files in the shared folder by multiple clients, employ a mutex and also use mutex to prevent multiple access to the crypto core.
 #### Exercise 4
 Write a program that receives a list of files as input from command line (The number of files shouldn't be specified "a priori") and checks that they are equal.